 - 1 yolk

 - 1 cup confectioners sugar

-- Add the cold butter, and with a pastry cutter or your fingers, break up the butter into small pieces, until it is evenly distributed and the mixture resembles a cornmeal like texture.
+- Cut in the cold butter using a pastry cutter or use your fingers and break up the butter into small pieces.
+Mix until it is evenly distributed and the mixture resembles a cornmeal like texture.

-- Gently add in the blueberries, taking care not to crush them.
+- Add in the egg and the egg yolk, milk, and lemon zest and mix lightly until it is just combined.
+Do not over-mix.
+Gently add in the blueberries, taking care not to crush them.
 You can also just stick them into the dough if you are having trouble mixing it.

 - Lightly flour your surface and knead the dough gently 5 or 6 times, rotating it after each knead.
 Then form the dough into a disc, about 8-10 inches in diameter.
 Cut the disc as you would a pie of pizza.
 You should have 8 triangular scones.
 Place each scone 1 inch apart from one another on the baking sheet and refrigerate for 20 mins.

 For the glaze

 - In a small bowl, mix the confectioners sugar with the lemon juice and zest, and set aside.
 Bake the scones for 15-20 mins until the outside is golden brown.
 Cool, and drizzle with glaze.

 How did I never see your blog before?!
 This post is great, and I too and trying to work on foodgawker and tastespotting!
 LOL!

 Hi Sandy!
 Im so new so thats probably why!
 So happy you enjoyed the post, good luck on getting those pics accepted, rooting for you!